elunna/nerfhack-changelog/README.md

     To make up for less corpse drops, they get more food.
     They also get much fewer wands because they get zap cards.

-Cartomancers get speed at level 10.
-This is sort of my lazy way of implementing the card combo technique from the original SpliceHack.
-However, this lets the cartomancer get a larger benefit and the player doesn't have to do anything special, they can just cast more cards naturally.

 ## PLAYER RACE CHANGES